-On November 4, 2015, our Board of Directors declared a distribution in the amount of \$2.76 per share paid on December 31, 2015 to our common stockholders of record as of the close of business on November 16, 2015.
-The dividend was paid in cash or shares of our common stock at the election of the stockholders, although the total amount of cash distributed to all stockholders was limited to approximately 50% of the total dividend paid to all stockholders.
-As a result of stockholder elections, the dividend consisted of approximately 2,860,903 shares of common stock issued in lieu of cash, or approximately 14.8% of our outstanding shares prior to the dividend, as well as cash of \$26,358,885.
+- (1) The distribution was paid in cash or shares of our common stock at the election of stockholders, although the total amount of cash distributed to all stockholders was limited to approximately 50% of the total distribution to be paid to all stockholders.
+As a result of stockholder elections, the distribution consisted of approximately 2,860,903 shares of common stock issued in lieu of cash, or approximately 14.8% of our outstanding shares prior to the distribution, as well as cash of \$26,358,885.
 The number of shares of common stock comprising the stock portion was calculated based on a price of \$9.425 per share, which equaled the average of the volume weighted-average trading price per share of our common stock on December 28, 29 and 30, 2015.
-None of the \$2.76 per share dividend represented a return of capital.
+None of the \$2.76 per share distribution represented a return of capital. - (2) None of the distribution paid on August 24, 2016 represented a return of capital.

-Stockholders that received the dividend in the form of common stock are subject to the same federal, state and local tax consequences as are stockholders who elected to receive the dividend in cash.
+Stockholders that receive a dividend in the form of common stock are subject to the same federal, state and local tax consequences as are stockholders who elected to receive the dividend in cash.
 A stockholder's basis for determining gain or loss upon the sale of shares of our common stock received in the distribution will be equal to the total dollar amount of the distribution payable to the stockholder.
-Thus, stockholders who elected to receive the dividend in shares of common stock will be required to pay applicable federal, state and local taxes on the dividend received even though they did not receive a corresponding cash distribution.
+Thus, when applicable, stockholders who elect to receive a dividend in shares of common stock will be required to pay applicable federal, state and local taxes on the dividend received even though they did not receive a corresponding cash distribution.
 Further, such stockholders may incur transaction costs for transferring their shares of common stock for cash with which to pay any applicable taxes.
 In addition, the issuance of additional shares in connection with the dividend has the effect of increasing our gross assets, which correspondingly increases the management fee payable to GSV Asset Management.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Distributions" for more information about our dividends.

-The timing and amount of our future dividends, if any, will be determined by our Board of Directors.
-Any dividends to our stockholders will be declared out of assets legally available for distribution.
+The timing and amount of our future distributions, if any, will be determined by our Board of Directors.
+Any distributions to our stockholders will be declared out of assets legally available for distribution.
 We intend to focus on making capital gains-based investments from which we will derive primarily capital gains.
-As a consequence, we do not anticipate that we will pay dividends on a quarterly basis or become a predictable distributor of dividends, and we expect that our dividends, if any, will be much less consistent than the dividends of other business development companies that primarily make debt investments.
-However, if there are earnings or realized capital gains to be distributed, we intend to declare and pay a dividend at least annually.
+As a consequence, we do not anticipate that we will pay distributions on a quarterly basis or become a predictable distributor of distributions, and we expect that our distributions, if any, will be much less consistent than the distributions of other business development companies that primarily make debt investments.
+However, if there are earnings or realized capital gains to be distributed, we intend to declare and pay a distribution at least annually.
+The amount of realized capital gains available for distribution to stockholders will be impacted by our tax status.